ELEVATED, Book Chapter 3: “Cannabis, Creativity, and Cognitive Liberty”, Part II

 Importantly, Wallas himself remarks:

 I would add that some creative projects like writing a novel may demand several hundreds of little creative solutions.
 What is my headline for this chapter?
 How do I describe the character of my main proponent?
 What name should I give her?
-What is
+What is a metaphor that summarizes the theme of my chapter?
+How can I visualize the conflict between the two families involved?

 If we want to take into account that creative activities come in various phases, then, we have to refine our question again: